Non-Religious Wedding Ceremony: A Complete Guide to Meaningful Rituals and Ideas

-What is a secular ceremony?
+What is a non-religious wedding ceremony?

 Why choose a secular ceremony?